Nigeria Current Affairs 2026 | Updated for JAMB, WAEC, NECO & Exams

 Nigeria current affairs refer to recent and relevant facts about Nigeria covering:

-• Government and political leadership
+• Government and leadership

-• National institutions
+• National institutions and agencies

 • States, capitals, and governors

-• National symbols and civic knowledge
+• National symbols and history

-• Major national and economic developments
+• Recent national developments

 These facts change over time due to elections, appointments, reforms, and policy decisions, which is why students must rely on updated materials.